 The revival spread to the neighbourhood; many were saved, and Bramwell always made sure that he gave God all the glory.
 Revivals like this always received the criticism that many of those who came to the Lord in the revival fell away afterwards.
 There would always be back sliders, but on the whole this was exaggerated.
 The Methodists kept note of the numbers who attended their society each quarter which gave some idea of the success or failure of a revival.
 However, it was never known how many came to the Lord that went to other Methodist chapels, or indeed other denominations, and they did not account for those who did not like the control and discipline within the Methodist church and who practised their faith at home.

 Bramwell preached ‘Christ as our wisdom, righteousness, sanctification and redemption’ all over the circuit.
 As he preached people would see the fullness of ‘their sinful deformity’.
 People prayed, and many visited from outside the neighbourhood to receive the blessing.
 The revival increased with 1,250 added to the church in the first year.
-Class leaders were trained to disciple the new converts and Bramwell also trained the itinerant preachers.
+Class (a division of a Society) leaders were trained to disciple the new converts and Bramwell also trained the itinerant preachers.
 This was an important aspect of his ministry as it enabled the revival to spread to different areas.
 Bramwell visited eight or ten families in the early part of the day; he would ascertain their spiritual condition, pray for each of them and implore blessings on them.
-If anyone was not truly converted it was thought that he would discover them.
+If anyone was not truly converted it was thought that he would discern it.

 One witness to the revival wrote, ‘…for if ever I was conscious, as far as a human spirit can be, of the presence of supernatural powers, that was the time.
 Many felt and possessed unutterable things.
 It seemed that there was but a thin veil between us and the invisible world, and that Satan, for a season, was bound in chains…’

 The conference of 1798 sent Bramwell to Nottingham.
-This city had been badly hit by the split in Methodism when the Wesleyan New Connexion split from the main body.
+This city had been badly hit by the split of the Wesleyan New Connexion.
 Bramwell had experienced splits before and overcome them, so he was an obvious choice.
 The large Chapel in Nottingham was taken by the Connexion, so he had to meet in barns and private houses.
 He found things flat in Nottingham and few had any idea about sanctification.
 One of his main objects was to raise money for a new chapel, to this end he went to Sheffield.
 The generosity of the congregation there was so great that Bramwell had to stop people from giving more than they could afford.

 Reports of his time in Nottingham are very similar to those of the other places he ministered.
 People commented particularly on his faith and the way his prayers were answered.
 They also commended his holiness, love of the people under his care, his self-sacrifice, and his powerful preaching.
 One story demonstrates the anointing Bramwell carried.
 In one of the villages in the Nottingham circuit, several Methodists had joined the Quakers.
 On one of his visits to the village he deviated from his normal schedule after the sermon.
 He said, ‘Sit down friends!
 We will hold a Quaker’s meeting.’
 He then encouraged them to lift up their hearts to God, and earnestly, though silently, to pray for the Holy Spirit to come.
 Soon the Holy Spirit was poured out on them; several fell off their seats, and many were overwhelmed by what the Lord was doing.
 Bramwell cried out ‘O, my Lord!
 I never thought of this.’